• Loon Sounds

 • When posting to chat, consider that there may be dozens of people reading your post, so avoid personal discussions.

 • Be nice to each other and especially welcoming to first time chatters.
 We want the chat room to be a friendly place for nature lovers to communicate with each other about loons.
 There is no room in the chat for aggressive (or passive aggressive) comments towards other chatters.
-Comments that LPC staff believe to violate this rule may be deleted, and repeat offenders may be temporarily or permanently banned from the chat room.
+Comments that LPC staff believe to violate this rule may be deleted, and repeat offenders may be temporarily or permanently banned from the chat room, without warning.

 • People are welcome to say hello when they first join a chat session but others should limit the cascaded acknowledgements of “hellos”, “good byes”, “thank yous” and “how are yous” especially during times when there are a lot of viewers.
 Too much chatter makes it hard for other viewers to find information about loons in the chat stream.
 In other words, please help keep the signal to noise ratio more signal, less noise.